panda3d/panda3d-docs/programming/shaders/compute-shaders.rst

 Introduction
 ------------

-Panda3D 1.9.0 introduces a new feature: a type of general-purpose shader program that can be used to perform a wide variety of functions on the video card.
+Compute shaders, introduced in 1.9, are a type of general-purpose shader program that can be used to perform a wide variety of functions on the video card.
 They are fundamentally different from other types of shaders in that they aren't assigned to a node and modify how the node is rendered, but are executed